Another complaint about rats at Family Dollar facilities

 It was a similar claim a Family Dollar employee made on Monday when he sent WREG several photos of dead rats inside a Whitehaven store.

-The employee said the rodents appeared to be coming from shipments dropped off at the South Plazas Drive location.
+The employee said the rodents came from shipments dropped off at the South Plazas Drive location.

 The Tennessee Department of Agriculture said it had received a complaint about the business in mid-December, and inspectors determined there was a rat problem.